shahidhustles/tldraw-mcp/README.md

    Replace `PATH_TO_COMPILED_JS_FILE` with the absolute path to the compiled JavaScript file, e.g., `D:\\tldraw-mcp\\server\\dist\\index.js`.

-6. Open [http://localhost:3000](http://localhost:3000) in your browser to see the tldraw interface
+4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the tldraw interface

+5. Restart Claude Desktop and tell it: "I'd like to use the tldrawserver MCP server to draw a diagram"

 ## Project Structure